 - Describing potential approaches and solutions, as well as their limitations.
 You may or may not wish to promote your brand directly, as some white papers are more for educational purposes than a hard sell.

-- Statistics and research whenever possible to back up points made.
+- Statistics and research whenever possible to back up your claims.
 Opt for professional, credible sources like research firms and government agencies.

 Landing Pages for Content Downloads

 Content marketing can be a cost-effective lead generating strategy for any ecommerce business.
-According to a study by Demand Metric, content marketing generates more than three times as many leads as outbound marketing, even though it costs 62% less than traditional methods.
+According to a study by Demand Metric, content marketing generates more than three times as many leads as outbound marketing, even though it costs 62percent less than traditional marketing methods.

 Unfortunately, many inexperienced ecommerce store owners overlook the marketing aspect of content marketing.
 They spend a lot of time on content creation, creating informative blog posts, articles, videos, images, and podcasts that are tailored specifically for their audience, then sit back and wait for people to rush to their store.

-Here’s a reality check.
-Unless you’re extremely lucky, this strategy won’t work.
-Without a solid content distribution and promotion plan, it’s not content marketing – it’s just content creation – and it will be lost among the millions of pieces of content that are published around the world every minute.
+Here’s a reality check: Unless you’re extremely lucky, this strategy is unlikely to work.
+Without a solid distribution and promotional plan, it’s not content marketing – it’s just content creation – and your content will be lost among the millions of pieces of content that are published around the world every minute.

-In fact, many professional marketers agree that content distribution and promotion takes more time than content creation itself.
-Expert marketer and entrepreneur Derek Halpern suggests following the 80/20 rule, with 20% of your time devoted to content creation and 80% of your time focused on content promotion and distribution.
+In fact, many professional marketers agree that content distribution and promotion takes more time than content creation itself, which is why you should pay careful attention to this aspect of content marketing.
+Expert marketer and entrepreneur Derek Halpern suggests following the 80/20 rule, with 20percent of your time devoted to content creation and 80percent of your time focused on content promotion and distribution.

-In this section, we’ll look at some free (or cheap) ways that you can promote and distribute your content, to help increase your audience and drive new customers to your store.
+In this section, we’ll look at some free (and cheap) ways you can promote and distribute your content.
+Ready?
+Here we go.

 Content Distribution Channels

-Almost all content distribution is done in one of three channels: owned media (channels that your business controls, such as your ecommerce website, mailing list, blog), earned media (channels where your content is shared, but you are not the owner and you haven’t paid for publicity) and paid media (such as paid Facebook ads and promoted tweets, PPC (pay-per-click) advertising).
+Almost all content is distributed through one of these three mediums: owned media (channels that your business controls, such as your ecommerce website, mailing list, blog), earned media (channels where your content is shared, but you are not the owner and you haven’t paid for publicity) and paid media (such as Facebook ads and promoted tweets, PPC (pay-per-click) advertising).